kaylaabner/DreamLab/README.md

 //span[@class='wineName']/text()
 ```

-*Note: You may have an issue wherein there are extra carriage returns in your results, making the wine type not paste cleanly.
+*Because of how the Type is formatted, there are extra carriage returns in your results, making the wine type not paste cleanly.
 You can fix this in Excel by selecting the two types of cell that contain a carriage return, using Find & Replace to replace that sequence of spaces with nothingness, then using Find & Select > Go to Special to select all the blanks in the range.
-Then you can delete them.*
+Then you can delete them, and paste the results cleanly into your spreadsheet.*

 Now we have in our spreadsheet: